MoarVM/MoarVM/docs/gc.markdown

 with mutator execution.

 ## Thread Locality
-Every thread has its own semi-space nursery.
-This is so it can do bump-pointer allocation without the need for synchronization during execution, and also as most objects will be thread-local.
-This doesn't mean objects in the nursery cannot be accessed by other threads or have their only living reference known just by an object in another thread's nursery.
+Every thread has its own semi-space nursery and generation 2 size-separated area.
+This is so it can do bump-pointer allocation and promotion to gen-2 without the need for synchronization during execution, and also as most objects will be thread-local.
+This doesn't mean objects cannot be accessed by other threads or have their only living reference known just by an object in another thread's memory space.

-The older generation is a shared space.
-It is organized into pages which will each hold objects of a certain size.

 ## How Objects Support Collection
 Each object has space for flags, some of which are used for GC-related purposes.
-Additionally, objects all have space for a forwarding pointer, which is used by the GC as it goes about copying or compaction.
+Additionally, objects all have space for a forwarding pointer, which is used by the GC as it goes about copying.

 ## How Collection Is Started
 For collection to begin, all threads must be paused.
 The thread that wishes to